Welcome to The Buster Foundation Pit Bull Education and Rescue!

 *Please note: ALL family members and pets residing in the house must be present for at least one of the interviews and home visits.
 This includes anyone who might be spending regular time at your home such as close relatives, significant others, dogsitters, etc.

-It is common for the adoption process to take as long as 2-3 weeks, from the time that we receive your application to the day you are able to take the dog home with you.
+It is common for the application process to take one week to ten days, and the full process takes approximately 2 weeks, from the time that we receive your application to the day you are able to take the dog home with you.
 We hope you will be patient and understand that adopting one of our dogs is not a quick process, given the importance of finding each dog the best home.

 Things to Consider